cestinger/knowledge-map/readme.md

 There is lots of work to do to build this into something incredible.

-Right now focus is on getting editor working well.
-[Reflect](https://reflect.app) level quality.
+The focus is on the editor right now.